zewdu444/blog_app/README.md

 - Add views, controllers, and routes for each model
 - Test cases for each controller
 - Add views for user and posts
+- Add forms for posts, comments, and likes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>